IronShield-Tech/ironshield-docs/docs/platforms/api.md

 # API

-IronShield API provides **distributed Proof of Work verification** that allows third-party APIs to verify clients have solved valid computational challenges to prove they aren't malicious without requiring direct communication with IronShield servers.
+IronShield API provides **distributed Proof of Work verification** that allows third-party services, applications, and APIs to verify clients have solved valid computational challenges to prove they aren't malicious without requiring direct communication with IronShield servers.
 This creates a **zero-trust, sandboxed verification system** that is extremely difficult to exploit and can be utilized in threat models that are more extreme, such as servers that only allow inbound network traffic.

 ## Overview